Man faces murder charge in ambush of South Carolina officers

 Sgt.
 Terrence Carraway, a 30-year veteran of the Florence Police Department, was among those responding to the scene to provide backup.
 He was killed, and six other law enforcement officials were injured during the two-hour standoff.

-Frederick Hopkins, who was formally charged at noon Friday, is in custody at a medical facility, Lott said.
-Officials anticipate he'll be released later Friday and transferred to the Alvin S. Glenn Detention center in Richland County.
+Frederick Hopkins, who was formally charged at noon Friday, was transferred and booked into the Alvin S. Glenn Detention center in Richland County.
+A judge later in the day denied bond, according to CNN affiliate WBTW, and made no decision on whether to appoint Hopkins a lawyer.

 Seth Hopkins has also been arrested and charged with criminal sexual conduct in the second degree, Lott said.
 He did not elaborate on that charge.
-Seth Hopkins will also be transferred to the Richland County facility.
+Seth Hopkins was denied bond and a public defender, WBTW said.

 Lott earlier had said Seth Hopkins was 27, but his office later corrected the age in a statement.